chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 {% include content/heading.html title='So that’s what’s up' id='thats-whats-up' %}

 To sum up, the site looks <s>pretty much</s> the same, but the codebase behind it is different.
 I can’t recommend getting into SCSS and *gulp* enough.
 They changed my workflow for the better and I save a lot of time as a result of it.
-I feel wrong for saying it, being so loyal to “vanilla” CSS for so long, but writing SCSS feels more natural, and coupled with *gulp* makes for a seamless and more focussed coding workflow.
+I feel wrong for saying it, being so loyal to <q>vanilla</q> CSS for so long, but writing SCSS feels more natural, and coupled with *gulp* makes for a seamless and more focussed coding workflow.

 You can see the raw, uncompiled SCSS files on GitHub [here]({{ site.github.repository_url }}/tree/master/css "SCSS files for chrisburnell.com"), and the README file of the repository [here]({{ site.github.repository_url }}).